umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 It's important to understand the difference between an object that has a Request based scope/lifespan and an object that has an Application based scope/lifespan ... here's the gist:

-* Application scope - if an object has an Application scope/lifespan, that means that this single object instance will exist for the lifetime of the application.
+* Application scope - if an object has an application scope/lifespan, that means that this single object instance will exist for the lifetime of the application.
 The single instance will be shared by every thread that accesses it.
-Static variables will always be Appplication scope/lifespan.
+Static variables will always be application scope/lifespan.
 * Request scope - The web world is made up of requests and each request has its own thread.
 When an object is in the scope of a Request it only survives as long as the web request survives.
 At the end of the web request, it may either be disposed or cleared from memory by the garbage collector.
 Request scoped object instances are not accessed by every other thread in the application - __unless you do something like the above!__